rafirafi/arduino-pid-autotuner/README.md

     // value at the middle of the range. tuner.setTargetInputValue(targetInputValue);

-    // Set the loop interval in microseconds
-    // This must be the same as the interval the PID control loop will run at tuner.setLoopInterval(loopInterval);

     // Set the output range
     // These are the minimum and maximum possible output values of whatever you are
     // using to control the system (Arduino analogWrite, for example, is 0-255)